goncalooliveirasilva/nasa-space-apps-2025/README.md

 ## 🛰️ About the Project

-This project was developed for the **NASA International Space Apps Challenge 2025** under the theme **"Celebration of TERRA Data"**.
-Our goal is to make **MOPITT (Measurements of Pollution in the Troposphere)** data more accessible and engaging through an interactive platform.
+This project was developed for the N**ASA International Space Apps Challenge 2025**, under the theme "Celebration of TERRA Data."
-We focused on **Carbon Monoxide (CO) Total Column** from the **MOPITT instrument aboard NASA's Terra Satellite**, providing a clear picture of atmospheric CO concentration trends between **2021-2025**.
+It visualizes **MOPITT (Measurements of Pollution in the Troposphere)** data from NASA’s Terra satellite, focusing on **Carbon Monoxide (CO)** Total Column between 2021–2025.
+The goal is to make satellite data interactive, educational, and accessible to everyone.

 ## 💡 Inspiration